Medically reviewed by Drugs.com. Last updated on Feb 11, 2019.

 Ophthalmic: May be used with other eye drops to lower IOP.
 If more than one topical ophthalmic drug is being used, administer the drugs at least 5 minutes apart.
 Remove contact lenses prior to administration and wait 15 minutes before reinserting.

 Bimatoprost: The concomitant use of Latanoprost and Bimatoprost may result in increased intraocular pressure.
-Consider therapy modification
+Monitor therapy

 Nonsteroidal Anti-Inflammatory Agents: May diminish the therapeutic effect of Prostaglandins (Ophthalmic).
 Nonsteroidal Anti-Inflammatory Agents may also enhance the therapeutic effects of Prostaglandins (Ophthalmic).
 Monitor therapy

-Central nervous system: Foreign body sensation of eye (13%)
+Central nervous system: Foreign body sensation of eye (2% to 13%)

 Neuromuscular & skeletal: Arthralgia (≤1%), back pain (≤1%), myalgia (≤1%)